Recipients

 In 2018 the Don Oliver Youth Sports Foundation created the Harry O’Rourke Memorial Scholarship.
 An award granted each year for an outstanding athlete with a disability.

 Harry O'Rourke was a trustee of the Foundation and a life-long Judoka.
 He was black belt as a fighter and one of the sport’s top administrators internationally.
-He was inspired by the courage and achievements
+He was inspired by the courage and achievements of para-athletes.
+Harry and his wife created the award as a memorial to Harry, and believed athletes with disabilities should have the same opportunities as those without.

 Applicants in this category are judged according to their achievements and not on their disability or otherwise.
 Outstanding para-athletes who would anyway qualify for a scholarship, would become candidates for the Harry O’Rourke Memorial Scholarship.